Proportional Participatory Budgeting with Additive Utilities: Preliminaries

-The voters have a fixed common \myemph{budget} which we normalize to $1$.
-A subset of candidates $W \subseteq C$ is \myemph{feasible} if $\cost(W) \leq 1$.
+A subset of candidates $W \subseteq C$ is \myemph{feasible} if $\cost(W) \leq b$.
 Our goal is to choose a feasible subset of candidates, which we call an \myemph{outcome}, based on voters' utilities.
-An \myemph{aggregation rule} (or, in short, a \myemph{rule}) is a function that for each election returns a set of feasible outcomes, called the \emph{winning outcomes}.\footnote{Typically, a rule will be selecting a single winning outcome, but ties are possible.
-For the results of this paper it won't matter how these ties are broken.}
+An \myemph{aggregation rule} (or, in short, a \myemph{rule}) is a function $\mathcal{R}$ that for each election $E$ selects a feasible outcome $W = \mathcal{R}(E)$ called the \myemph{winning outcome}.\footnote{Sometimes there are ties.
+For the results of this paper it does not matter how these ties are broken.} We call this the \myemph{general PB model}.

 There are two interesting special cases of our model: \begin{description} \item[Committee elections.]
-In this case, there exists $k \in \naturals$ such that each candidate costs $\nicefrac{1}{k}$.
-Then $W$ is an outcome if and only if $|W| \leq k$.
-In this special case we also refer to outcomes as \emph{committees}, and we say that the election satisfies the \myemph{unit cost assumption}.
-For committee elections we will often refer to $k$ as the maximal committee size. \item[Approval-based elections.]
+In this case, the budget is an integer, $b \in \naturals$ (the committee size) and that each candidate costs $1$.
+Then $W$ is an outcome if and only if $|W| \leq b$.
+In this special case we also refer to outcomes as \emph{committees}, and we say that the election satisfies the \myemph{unit cost assumption}. \item[Approval utilities.]
 In this case, for each $i \in N$ and $c \in C$ it holds that $u_i(c) \in \{0,1\}$.
-The \emph{approval set} of voter $i$ is $A(i):=\{c\in C\colon u_i(c) = 1\}$, and we say that $i$ \emph{approves} candidate $c$ if $c \in A(i)$.
-If $c \in A(i) \cap W$, we say that $c$ is a \emph{representative} of $i$. \end{description} Often we combine of these special cases, and study approval-based committee elections.
+The \emph{approval set} of voter $i$ is $A(i):=\{c\in C\colon u_i(c) = 1\}$, and we say that $i$ \emph{approves} candidate~$c$ if $c \in A(i)$.
+If $c \in A(i) \cap W$, we say that $c$ is a \emph{representative} of $i$ in $W$. \end{description} Often we combine of these special cases, and study \myemph{approval-based committee elections}.